fionaodonovan/codepoetry_fiona/README.md

 A local change that I will commit

 I have no poetry to add so here's a random change!
 Nice original work here

 HELLO IAN :)

+Hello Fiona!
+How long until people just use this as aversion of MSN messenger that looks like actual work? :-D